mom0367/Dialogue-System-For-Godot/README.txt

 	Giving the function a return will cause the return value to be parsed as an array, this is useful for making dialogue conditions, I suggest only doing this at the end of an array.

+Function returns:

+	Returning values such as arrays or dictionaries from a function will cause them to be input into the parser.

 Additional credits: